Epitech-Lyon/epitech-lyon.github.io/_posts/2020-11-04-lightbeam.md

 Documentation: [ARM documentation](https://developer.arm.com/documentation/ddi0487/aa) and [Broadcom documentation](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2836/QA7_rev3.4.pdf).

-Oh, a last personal advice, for your mental health, don't work with Broadcom. (what ?
+Oh!
+A last personal advice, for your mental health, don't work with Broadcom. (what ?
 It was not in your plans ?)

 ### Sifive